Foreign travel advice

 Visa requirements

-You do not need a visa if you’re travelling through Sri Lanka by air, as long as the connecting flight is within 24 hours of your arrival.
-Check with your airline about transit times.
+You must apply for a Sri Lanka ‘Electronic Travel Authorization’ (ETA) online, at least a few days before departure.
+ETAs will be valid for 30 days.
+If you plan to stay longer, you can apply for an extension online through Sri Lankas official Immigration portal.
+You do not need a visa if you are transiting through Sri Lanka by air, if the connecting flight is within 24 hours of your arrival.
+Check with your airlines about transit times.

 Vaccine requirements